Ga direct naar inhoud

 Would you like to see what a specific choice might mean for your pension?
 You can perform calculations with your pension details in mijn.nn Financial Future.
 This will give you more insight into your options.
 If you then decide to submit your choice, you will first have to complete the risk profiler.
 This will show you whether your choice suits your wishes and possibilities.

-Adjusting investments for your Pensioen Continu Plan
+Adjusting investments for your Pensioen Plus or Pensioen Continu Plan

-You can set your risk profile using the form ‘Keuzeformulier beleggen in een lifecycle – Passief, Ambitieus & Dynamisch’ (Dutch only) that is available for download at the bottom of this page.
+For your Pensioen Continu Plan or Pensioen Plus you can set your risk profile with the form ‘Risicoprofielbepaler – Index Volgend & Actief Beheerd’ (Dutch only) that is available for download at the bottom of this page.

 If you make no choice